 An assessment of whether the technical regulation is "more trade-restrictive than necessary" involves "holistic weighing and balancing" of the following factors: (1) the degree of contribution of fulfilling the objectives, (2) the degree of trade restrictions, and (3) the risk incurred by non-fulfillment of the objectives.
 In normal cases, the above three points are addressed by comparing the technical regulation and reasonably available possible alternative measures.
 Even if any of these factors cannot be accurately quantified and can only be assessed in qualitative terms, the Panel should conduct weighing and balancing rather than ending its analysis with a conclusion that the burden of proof has not been fulfilled.
-The following three points are specifically considered: (1) whether less restrictive alternative measures exist that can achieve the same policy objectives of the challenged technical regulations; (2) whether such alternative measures fulfill the legitimate objectives of the technical regulations to the same extent; (3) the risk when the legitimate objectives are not fulfilled; and (4) whether the alternative measures can be reasonably implemented (United States-Tuna II (DS381) and United States-COOL (DS384, 386)).
+The following three points are specifically considered: (1) whether less restrictive alternative measures exist that can achieve the same policy objectives of the challenged technical regulations; (2) whether such alternative measures fulfill the legitimate objectives are not fulfilled; and (4) whether the alternative measures can be reasonably implemented (United States-Tuna II (DS381) and United States-COOL (DS384, 386)).